What Is Art? The Definition of Art Analyzed

 Physical Function of Art

 Artistic creation involves a tactile process, where artists manipulate various materials—paint, clay, metal, fabric, etc.—to bring their visions to life.
-The physical act of creation allows artists to express themselves not only through imagery but also through the very act of shaping and forming materials.
+This allows artists to express themselves through the very act of shaping and forming materials.

-For the audience, engaging with art often involves a multisensory experience.
+For the audience, engaging with art often involves a multi-sensory experience.
 The texture of a painting, the weight of a sculpture, the rhythm in a musical composition—all these elements contribute to the physical engagement with the artwork.
-The choice of materials and techniques can evoke specific sensations, prompting emotional responses and creating a unique connection between the viewer and the artwork.
+The choice of materials and techniques can evoke specific sensations.
+They prompt emotional responses and create a unique connection between the viewer and the artwork.

 How to Understand Art?